Levite's concubine

-The episode of the Levite's concubine, also known as the Benjamite War, in Judges 19–21 concerns a Levite from Ephraim and his concubine.
+The story of the Levite's concubine, also known as the Benjamite War, in Judges 19–21 concerns a Levite from Ephraim and his concubine.
 They travel through the Benjamite city of Gibeah and are assailed by a mob, who wish to gang-rape the Levite.
 The man takes his concubine over to the crowd, and they rape her until she collapses.
 After she dies from her ill treatment, the Levite dismembers her body and presents the remains to the other tribes of Israel.

 Outraged by the incident, the tribes swear that none shall give his daughter to the Benjamites for marriage, and launch a war which nearly wipes out the tribe, leaving only 600 surviving men.
 However, the punitive expedition is overcome by remorse, fearing that it will cause the extinction of an entire tribe.
 To ensure the survival of the Benjamite tribe while still complying with their oath, the Levites pillage and massacre the city of Jabesh-Gilead, none of whose residents partook in the war or in the vow, and capture its 400 maidens as wives for the Benjamites.
 The 200 men still lacking women are subtly allowed to abduct the maidens dancing at Shiloh.